 Stimulants increase the feeling of euphoria normal weed provides, making you feel as happy as a kid stuck overnight in a candy store, but the comedown can be brutal.

 Combining pot with downers can make you more relaxed and lethargic.
 Hallucinations and severe delusions are another side effect of mixing psychotics with weed.

-Although glass and other contaminants don’t add to the normal effects of cannabis, they can still cause uncontrollable coughing as well as a sharp pain in the lungs.
+Although glass and other contaminants don’t add to the typical effects of cannabis, they can still cause uncontrollable coughing and sharp pain in the lungs.

 The addictive power of illegal drugs shouldn’t be underestimated either.
 Using illicit drugs (aware or unaware) can get you hooked on these substances and increase tolerance, thus making overdosing much easier.

-Smoking weed that has been laced with other substances, either by accident or intentionally, is dangerous, so it’s important to seek medical attention.
+Smoking weed laced with other substances, either by accident or intentionally, is dangerous, so it’s important to seek medical attention.

-- After trying pot laced with fentanyl or other drugs, try to make yourself comfortable and engage in an activity that is calming and relaxing.
+- After trying pot laced with fentanyl or other drugs, try to make yourself comfortable and engage in a calming and relaxing activity.

 - If you feel like vomiting, let it out.
 Your body knows there is an excess of toxins, so let it do its job.